 We've been unpeeling the onion, and it looks like everything you've reported and we've been talking about is now coming true.

-Sean, it's it's not just peeling back the layers.
+Sean, it's not just peeling back the layers.

 Now it's completely unraveling.

-Although officials that I've spoken with today have told me that, you know, they really want to be able to take a look at what Devin Nunez has collected in order to see who or what is named in that in that FISA memo so that they can then move forward with need be.
+Although officials that I've spoken with today have told me that they really want to be able to take a look at what Devin Nunez has collected in order to see who or what is named in that FISA memo so that they can then move forward with the rest of us.

 My source is telling me that I would assume it's going to happen after the State of the Union address when the president gets back from Davos, but I would assume they're not going to step on that.